 - Avoid foods grown with pesticides.
 If buying organic doesn't fit into your lifestyle, buy fruits and vegetables with the lowest pesticide levels.
-Learn about these foods and more at: prhe.ucsf.edu/food-matters - > Wash fresh fruits and vegetables - Limit foods high in animal fat.
-Toxic substances can built up in fat tissues - Avoid canned and processed foods as much as possible.
+Learn about these foods and more at: prhe.ucsf.edu/food-matters - > Wash fresh fruits and vegetables - Limit foods high in animal fat - Avoid canned and processed foods as much as possible.
 Many cans have BPA lining

-Prevent Exposure at Work
+Prevent Exposures at Work

-- > Know your rights in your work place- you have the right to a safe and healthy work environment - Talk to your employer about potential hazardous substances and exposures.
+- > Know your rights in your workplace- you have the right to a safe and healthy work environment - Talk to your employer about potential hazardous substances and exposures.
 Always follow guidelines, use protective gear, and follow protocol when handling potentially harmful substances in the work place www.osher.ucsf.edu 1545 Divisadero Street, 4th Floor San Francisco, CA 94115 (415) 353-7700